KCBF/NASA_skynext/README.md

 Together, we’ve built this project to not only meet the challenge but to provide an intuitive and fun way for anyone to explore our cosmic neighborhood.

-## Contributing 🤝

-Want to help improve this project?
-Follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or fix.
-3. Submit a pull request with a detailed description of your contribution.

 ## License 📜

 This project is licensed under the MIT License.
 NASA data and APIs used are publicly available under their respective terms.